Ethel H. Bailey: Education

 Bailey had been interested in radios and motorboats at high school, and during the First World War she became an assistant inspector of Liberty L-12 aeroplane engines for the U.S. government, at a test airfield in Indianapolis.

 After the war she studied at the Michigan State Automobile School in Detroit in 1918, and George Washington University in 1920.

 Career

+During and after the First World War, Bailey was employed by Lowe, Willard, Fowler Engineering Company in Queens, New York, working as an aeronautical material engineer on their contracts with both the US Navy and Army Air Services.
+Bailey oversaw testing for materials and parts for T-3 Army Transport planes and Type XII bombers built for the army, and the US Navy's Davis-Douglas torpedo planes.

-In 1920, Bailey joined the staff of the Society of Automotive Engineers as a research engineer and became the organisation's first full female member in 1926.
-In June 1925 she published a paper in The Woman Engineer journal entitled 'A Ternary Alloy Bearing Metal (The Development of a Material of Unusual Wearing Qualities).
+In 1920, Bailey joined the staff of the Society of Automotive Engineers (SAE) as a research engineer and became the organisation's first full female member in 1926.
+(Marie Luhring had been admitted as an associate member of the SAE in 1920).
+In June 1925 she published a paper in The Woman Engineer journal entitled A Ternary Alloy Bearing Metal (The Development of a Material of Unusual Wearing Qualities).

 In September 1925 she travelled to Paris where she visited Marie Curie at her home.
 She then travelled to London, where she represented the Society of Automotive Engineers at the very first International Conference of Women in Science, Industry and Commerce organised by Caroline Haslett and the Women's Engineering Society during the British Empire Exhibition at Wembley.
 She spoke on 'Automotive Research' undertaken by the SAE, speaking alongside physical chemist Isabel Hadfield and electrical engineer Margaret Partridge.
 She was also credited as part of the Advisory Committee for the high profile conference.

 In 1929, Bailey wrote an appreciation of Katharine Wright Haskell (1874—1929) the sister, supporter and business manager of aviation pioneers Wilbur and Orville Wright, for the American magazine Airway Age, and reproduced in the British The Woman Engineer journal.
 She ended the article with "Orville the Flyer, Wilbur the Adviser and Katharine the Inspirer".

 In 1929 she moved to a new job at the General Electric Co.’s Bloomfield works.